×

 Preparing the Meatloaf

 1. Preheat oven to 375°F (190°C).
-Line a muffin tin with parchment cupcake liners.
+Line a muffin tin with parchment cupcake liners, this will ensure the meat doesn’t stick.

 3. In a large bowl, combine soaked crumbs, eggs, onion, garlic, grated vegetables, ketchup, Worcestershire, mustard, salt, pepper, paprika.
 Mix gently.